 “Now that we have left the EU, I’m determined to seize the opportunity by developing a world-leading data policy that will deliver a Brexit dividend for individuals and businesses across the UK,” Mr Dowden said.

 “That means seeking exciting new international data partnerships with some of the world’s fastest-growing economies, for the benefit of British firms and British customers alike.

 “It means reforming our own data laws so that they’re based on common sense, not box-ticking.”

-In his interview with the Telegraph, Mr Dowden said data rules reform is “one of the big prizes” of leaving the EU and that data is the “oil” that will power the 21st century when harnessed properly.
+In an interview with The Daily Telegraph, Mr Dowden said data rules reform was “one of the big prizes” of leaving the EU and that data was the “oil” that would power the 21st century when harnessed properly.

-He said some key parts of GDPR amount to “needless bureaucracy” and that, instead, the UK should be looking to protect privacy, but “in as light a touch way as possible”.
+He said some key parts of GDPR amounted to “needless bureaucracy” and that instead the UK should be looking to protect privacy, but “in as light a touch way as possible”.

 The main principles of GDPR are that businesses must have appropriate legal reasons for processing personal data and can only collect it for specific purposes.